AppointmentGuru/AppointmentGuru-Website/help/how-does-appointmentguru-work.md

 # How does AppointmentGuru work?

-[AppointmentGuru](http://www.appointmentguru.co/) is an appointment manager but it's also a way to manage your clients and billing through notifications and automation.
+[AppointmentGuru](http://www.appointmentguru.co/) is appointment management software but it's also a way to manage your clients and billing through notifications and automation.

 ## This is the process